ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-4/exercise-4.md

 6. Visualize Average predictedTripDuration using a map visual.
   - Add a map chart visual and add ***startLat* **to Latitude** *and startLon* **to Longitude fields.
   - Add ***predictedTripDuration* **to bubble size field and switch the aggregation method of predictedTripDuration to Average.

+# Task 4.3 Publish the report and share it with other users.

 > [!IMPORTANT]
 > Once completed, go to [Exercise 5](./../exercise-5/exercise-5.md).
 If time permits before the next exercise begins, consider continuing with [Advanced steps](./../extra/extra.md).